dataland-io/dataland-examples/airtable-base-sync/README.md

 # Overview

-Set up a two-way sync for your Airtable base in Dataland.
+Set up a two-way sync for multiple Airtable tables and Dataland.

 ## Parameter explanation